Memory After 40: Where Age-Related Changes Are Normal — and Where You Should Pay Attention

 Why memories trigger anxiety

-TL;DR: Old emotional tags in the brain can reactivate quickly, especially after 40, making certain memories trigger anxiety even when there is no real threat.
+Old emotional tags in the brain can reactivate quickly, especially after 40, making certain memories trigger anxiety even when there is no real threat.
 Grounding, honest naming, and reframing reduce the spike.
 Quick Action Plan Sources: Annual Review of Psychology; PubMed (amygdala & emotional memory); PMC (threat memory under anxiety).
-When we start thinking … Read more
+When we start thinking about … Read more

 Ways to Improve Memory in Older Adults